yesodweb/yesodweb.com-content/blog/2012/7/shelly-update.md

-# What shelly is not
+# What Shelly is not

 * A better way to write untyped shell scripts

-The only fundamental advantage that non-shell languages have over shell is platform consistency. shelly should work fine on Windows if you aren't using it to invoke unix commands.
+The only fundamental advantage that non-shell languages have over shell is platform consistency.
+Shelly should work fine on Windows if you aren't using it to invoke unix commands.

 Of course there are also fundamental downsides to non-shell languages.
 Distributing them is not easy.
 Shelly is just a Haskell library: it cannot solve distribution issues.